apache/incubator-devlake/plugins/jenkins/README.md

 Click Save Connection to update connection settings.

 ## Collect Data From Jenkins

-In order to collect data from Jenkins, you have to compose a JSON looks like following one, and send it via `Triggers` page on `config-ui`:
+In order to collect data, you have to compose a JSON looks like following one, and send it by selecting `Advanced Mode` on `Create Pipeline Run` page:
+1. Configure-UI Mode
 ```json
 [
   [